Latest Articles

 Let me share a bit of my own journey in trying to overcome binge eating.
 It’s been a long road, spanning over two decades, filled with hope, disappointment, and eventually, understanding.

 Growing up, I was taught that psychological disorders required psychological solutions.
-So, when my binge eating spiraled out of control, my mother did what any concerned parent would do – she sent me to a psychologist.
-It seemed like the logical solution, the key to fixing my “mental” problem.
+So, when my binge eating spiralled out of control, my mother did what any concerned parent would do – she sent me to a psychologist.
+It seemed like the logical solution, the key to “fixing” my “mental” problem.

 Don’t get me wrong, I loved my therapy sessions.
-There’s something incredibly comforting about having a non-judgmental ear to listen to your thoughts.
+There’s something incredibly comforting about having a non-judgmental ear to listen to your thoughts – knowing they can’t share this information with anyone without your permission.
 But when it came to my relationship with food?
 Well, let’s just say the impact was about as noticeable as a drop in the ocean.

 Over the years, I saw numerous psychologists and psychiatrists, even spent time in a rehabilitation center.
-I studied nutrition, became a life coach, studied yoga & Ayurveda and learned from top neuroscientists about rewiring belief systems.
+I studied nutrition & health coaching, learned from top neuroscientists about rewiring belief systems.
 I completely renovated my mental landscape, but that magnetic pull of food never left me.

-The real breakthrough came when I delved into how our nervous system operates and how it relates to our environment.
+The real breakthrough came when my studies of Yoga & Ayurveda led me onto a path of delving deeper into how our nervous system operates and how it relates to our environment.
 I realised that no amount of positive thinking could help if my nervous system was stuck in survival mode.

 This taught me a crucial lesson: while mindset work is valuable, it’s not the whole story in overcoming binge eating.
 Our nervous system plays a starring role that we can’t ignore.
 Addressing it first is key to achieving everything else.